Kicksecure/security-misc/README.md

 -   Do not accept IPv6 router advertisements and solicitations.

--   Provide option to disable SACK and DSACK as they have historically been a vector for exploitation.
+-   Provide the option to disable SACK and DSACK as they have historically been a known vector for exploitation.

 -   Disable TCP timestamps as it can allow detecting the system time.

--   Provide option to log of packets with impossible source or destination addresses to enable inspection and further analysis.
+-   Provide the option to log of packets with impossible source or destination addresses to enable further inspection and analysis.

+-   Provide the option to enable IPv6 Privacy Extensions.

 ### mmap ASLR